Iguana Cave Anguilla: Hiking to Another Caribbean Misnomer

 Oh well, I guess “Bat Cave” was already taken.

-Anyway, going at an easy pace, the hike clocks in at around 45 minutes up and 45 minutes back.
-For the most part, it’s pleasant and I highly recommend it as a way to break up a bounty of beautiful beach days.
+Anyway, going at a leisurely pace, the hike clocks in at around 45 minutes up and 45 minutes back.
+For the most part, it’s pleasant, and I highly recommend it as a way to break up a bounty of beautiful beach days.

 Just don’t expect to see any iguanas.